ClusterHQ/flocker/docs/labs/docker-plugin.rst

 Flocker Docker plugin
 =====================

-The Flocker Docker plugin is a `Docker volumes plugin <https://github.com/docker/docker/blob/master/experimental/plugins_volume.md>`_, connecting Docker on a host directly to Flocker, which must have an agent running on the same host.
+The Flocker Docker plugin is a `Docker volumes plugin <https://github.com/docker/docker/blob/master/experimental/plugins_volume.md>`_, connecting Docker on a host directly to Flocker, which will have the Flocker agents running on the same host.

 As a user of Docker, it means you can use Flocker directly via: